QiufangMa/Agent-architecture/draft-wmz-nmrg-agent-ndt-arch.md

 activities to take user intent or service requirements as input, automatically assess, model, and refine optimization strategies under realistic conditions but in a risk-free environment.
-An environment that operates to meet these types of requirements is said to have service-oriented AI for Network Operations.
+An environment that operates to meet these types of requirements is said to have AI driven Network Operations.

-AI for Network Operations brings together existing technologies such as Network Digital Twin and AI which may be seen as the use of a toolbox of existing components enhanced with a few new elements.
+AI driven Network Operations brings together existing technologies such as Network Digital Twin and AI which may be seen as the use of a toolbox of existing components enhanced with a few new elements.

-This document describes an architecture for service-oriented AI for network operations and shows how these components work together.
+This document describes an architecture for AI driven network operations and shows how these components work together.
 It provides a cookbook of existing technologies to satisfy the architecture and realize intent-based networking to meet the needs of the network service.